How To Safeguard Your Rights As A Consumer In Malaysia

 Exercise your rights as a consumer and submit your complaints via the right channels and help your fellow consumers from suffering the same experience.

 Want to save more money when you shop?
-Get a credit card which will give you cashback, rewards and discounts to help you with saving more.
+Get a credit card that will give you cashback, rewards and discounts to help you with saving more.
 Compare the best credit cards for free on CompareHero.my and be on your way to more savings!